zs10011598/market-waves-pattern-bot/README.md

 # market-waves-pattern-bot

-Algorithms to find Elliot waves patterns in the BTC price
+Algorithms to find Elliott waves patterns in the BTC price